 |2.||Mrs. Shashi Jain||Non-Executive Director||--|

 1. A brief write up on the Human Resource Department and initiatives taken during the year 2018-19

 The Human Resources department of your Company has effectively tried to partner the business in the year under review to register good growth in line with the Companys targets.
 Through structured Human Resource processes your Company has been able to attract and retain the right talent at all levels.

 The Company has been in constant process of maintaining a great and pleasant Place to Work where employees trust the Company they work for, take pride in what they do and enjoy the company of the people they work with.
 The Company strongly believes that an engaged workforce is critical in achieving its business goals and building a sustainable organization.
 Under this initiative, over the last one year your Company did considerable work around Rewards & Recognition, Training & Development, Compensation & Benefits and Work Life Balance.
 A positive work environment, employee driven initiatives and exciting career prospects have helped keep attrition under control, in spite of aggressive external market factors.

 2. The Percentage increase in remuneration of all Executive Directors, Chief Financial Officer and Company Secretary were as under:

 |Mr. Aneel Banwari Jain||Managing Director||-|

-3. Your Company considered the following factors while recommending increase in the remuneration.
+3. Your Company considers the following factors while recommending increase in the compensation.

 1. Financial performance of the Company.